Surrounding Area

 Golfing

 East Potomac Golf Course, one of the best public golf courses in the D.C. area, is located roughly 15 minutes by car from the hotel.
-A notable course, choose between 9-holes, 18-holes, or a round of miniature golf, enjoy a tee time set against a backdrop featuring some of DC’s most notable landmarks.
+A notable course, choose between 9-holes, 18-holes, or a round of miniature golf, enjoy a tee time set against a backdrop featuring some of the city's most notable landmarks.

 Interested in a round of indoor mini golf?
 Swingers, located a few blocks from the hotel, offers two courses across two floors, food and four cocktail bars.
-Able to accommodate groups of up to 450, Swingers is an adults only venue.
+Able to accommodate groups of up to 450, Swingers is an adult only venue.

 Cathedral of St. Matthew of the Apostle